 Meanwhile, there’s still plenty of people that like macro beers, along with cheaper brews in general.
 The major beer companies still control nearly 80% of the American market after all.
 And Molson Coors plays to both lanes; it owns leading craft brands such as Blue Moon to complement its mainstream holdings.

 Why buy TAP stock now though?
-For one thing, it’s at multi-year lows and its decision to rebrand and revamp should add shareholder value.
+For one thing, it’s not far above multi-year lows and its decision to rebrand and revamp should add shareholder value.

 Wells Fargo (WFC)